Guamoy/Guamoy/README.md

 to be cloned and run hassle-free from github.
 To test the code, clone the specific project folder and run it with gcc or eclipse depending on the language.

+Cloning a specific folder from this repository is referred to as a "Sparse Checkout".
+A tutorial on how to do so can be found via your preferred web browser.